 Nicknamed “Pumpkin” by Sayuri because of her round head, Pumpkin grows up with Sayuri in the okiya.
 Compassionate but a little slow-witted, Pumpkin struggles to make it as a geisha.
 With Hatsumomo as her mentor, she also absorbs some of Hatsumomo’s vicious cruelty.
 After spending some hard years as a prostitute during World War Two, Pumpkin tries to sabotage Sayuri’s relationship with the Chairman in order to get back at Sayuri for succeeding where she herself failed.

 Pumpkin Quotes in Memoirs of a Geisha

-The Memoirs of a Geisha quotes below are all either spoken by Pumpkin or refer to Pumpkin .
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Vintage edition of Memoirs of a Geisha published in 1999.).
+The Memoirs of a Geisha quotes below are all either spoken by Pumpkin or refer to Pumpkin.
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Vintage edition of Memoirs of a Geisha published in 1999.).

 Chapter 4 Quotes